• Skip to primary navigation

 Gluten Free Cauliflower Flatbreads

 Our flatbreads were inspired by a great recipe for cauliflower tortillas over at Slim Palate.
-We found that our flatbreads were not pliable enough to roll up as tortillas, but you can make little pizzas out of them, covered in melted cheese and marinara sauce.
+We found that our flatbreads were not pliable enough to roll up as tortillas.
+But you can make little pizzas out of them, covered in melted cheese and Italian red sauce.

 P.S.
 If you make these cauliflower flatbreads, share your snap on Instagram and tag #glutenfreehomestead.
 I always love seeing your photos.